News

 Marriott demo 2 (800 x 450 px)

 Having made our demands loud and clear, Animal Equality campaigners then moved to Oxford Street’s Pandora jewellery store near Marble Arch.
 We urged Pandora’s non-executive director, Jan Zijderveld, to use his influence as a board member within global conglomerate Ahold Delhaize to eliminate the use of cages for mother pigs and hens in its supply chain.
-Ahold Delahize promised over a decade ago that it would stop profiting from this extreme cruelty, but has repeatedly broken its pledge ever since.
+Ahold Delhaize promised over a decade ago that it would stop profiting from this extreme cruelty, but has repeatedly broken its pledge ever since.

 Pandora demo 2 (800 x 450 px)